Michael-Reefe/Loki.jl/README.md

 `fit_stellar_continuum = true`

-This boolean option determines whether or not to include the stellar continuum component in the MIR models (a blackbody at a fixed temperature of 5000 K).
+This boolean option determines whether or not to include the stellar continuum component.
+Note: If your spectrum has no data below 20 $\mu{\rm m}$, the stellar continuum will be automatically disabled.

+`ssp_regularize = 100.0`

+This sets the regularization value for the SSPs if they are being fit.
+This determines how much the weights for the individual stellar populations are "smoothed" to produce a more realistic (but equally statistically likely) distribution.
+The value of this parameter can be thought of roughly at the inverse of the relative error in your spectrum.
+So, if you have 1% errors, ssp_regularize should be 100.
+You can disable regularization entirely by setting this to 0.

+`fit_opt_na_feii = false`

+This boolean option determines whether or not to include narrow Fe II line emission using the template from [Véron-Cetty et al. (2004)](https://ui.adsabs.harvard.edu/abs/2004A%26A...417..515V/abstract) in the optical model.

+`fit_opt_br_feii = false`

+Same as `fit_opt_na_feii` but pertaining to broad Fe II line emission.

 `fit_sil_emission = true`